-In multi-processing environments, values of CR0.CD and the PAT must be consistent across all processors and the MTRRs located in all processors must characterize memory in the same way (identical values are written to the MTRRs used by the processors).
+In multi-processing environments, values of CR0[CD] and the PAT must be consistent across all processors and the MTRRs in all processors must characterize memory in the same way.
+In other words, matching address ranges and cachability types are written to the MTRRs for each processor.

 Failure to do so may result in coherency violations or loss of atomicity.
 Processor implementations do not check the MTRR, CR0.CD and PAT values in other processors to ensure consistency.
 It is the responsibility of system software to initialize and maintain consistency across all processors.